AdobeDocs/document-cloud-learn.en/help/labsummit/scan.md

 ## Scan a business card

-Step 1: Download the Adobe Scan app from the Apple App store or Google Play.Open the Adobe Scan app
+Step 1: Download the Adobe Scan app from the Apple App store or Google Play.
+Open the Adobe Scan app

 Step 2: Open the Adobe Scan app